Programs

 Who can participate?

-• Want to explore careers and experience college.
+• Students who want to explore careers and experience college.

 Benefits

-• Try out college with the support of a high school teacher
+• Try out a college course with the support of a high school teacher.

-• Support a transition to college or apprenticeship programs.
+• Increase potential for a smooth transition to college or apprenticeship programs.

 • Get a head start on post-secondary education.

-• Increased awareness of post-secondary pathways and careers.
+• Increase awareness of post-secondary pathways and careers.

 For additional information